borisrakovan/sandl/README.md

 #### Finalizers for Cleanup

-Register finalizers to clean up resources when the container is destroyed:
+Register finalizers to clean up resources when the container is destroyed.
+They receive the created instance and should perform any necessary cleanup (closing connections, releasing resources, etc.):

 ```typescript
 class DatabaseConnection extends Tag.Service('DatabaseConnection') {